Club Ciudad de Bolívar

-Club Ciudad de Bolívar or Bolívar Voley (also named Personal Bolívar for sponsorship reasons) is an Argentine sports club based in San Carlos de Bolívar, Buenos Aires Province.
+Club Ciudad de Bolívar is an Argentine sports club based in San Carlos de Bolívar, Buenos Aires Province.
 The club, founded in 2002 as a volleyball institution at the initiative of local TV host Marcelo Tinelli, won the championship the same season it debuted, beating Rojas Scholem at the finals.
-Bolívar is also the most winning team of Argentina, with 7 championships won.
+Bolívar it is one of the most winning clubs in the Liga Argentina de Voleibol with eight titles, winning the last one in 2019.

-Apart from volleyball, other sports practised at Bolívar are football (which team participates in regional league Torneo Federal A, and field hockey.
+Starting in 2026 The football team, will participate in the Primera Nacional, the second division of Argentine soccer, for the first time in its history.

+While volleyball squad play in the "Liga Olavarriense", based in Olavarría Partido, where Bolívar won its last title in 2022.

+Other sports practised in the club are field hockey, rugby union, basketball, and paddle tennis.

 History

 The club was founded on October 23, 2002, subsequent to that year's FIVB Men's World Championship held in Argentina.
 The club's foundation was initiative of TV host and entrepreneur Marcelo Tinelli (who was born in San Carlos de Bolívar).
 Tinelli called former national team captain Daniel Castellani to the project, which conceived the club as a youth player recruiter and former.
 The colors chosen were the light blue and white, as a tribute to the city of Bolívar's football team that wore those colors.

-Bolívar won the championship in the first league it played, the 2002-03 season, defeating Rojas Scholem in the finals.
-The squad would win its second consecutive title in the 2003-04 season.
+Bolívar won the championship in the first league it played, the 2002–03 season, defeating Rojas Scholem in the finals.
+The squad would win its second consecutive title in the 2003–04 season.
 In 2006 Javier Weber became the team's manager.
 Under his coaching, the team won its first international title in Brazil.

 The team has used different names for sponsorship reasons, such as Bolívar Signia, Orígenes Bolívar, DirecTV Bolívar, and Drean Bolívar among others.

-Bolívar is the most successful team of the Argentine top division, having won 7 titles.
+Bolívar it is one of the most winning clubs in the Liga Argentina de Voleibol with eight titles, winning the last one in 2019 after beating Obras Sanitarias in the final.
 The club also won the South American Men's Club Volleyball Championship in 2010, earning the right to represent the continent in the FIVB Men's Club World Championship.

-Notable players

-The following players are mentioned in the "history" section of the club's official website.
+The club inaugurated a field hockey pitch with artificial turf and dimensions of 91 x 55 m, in 2016.